discos/doc/user/medicina/Troubleshooting.rst

 If the FAILURE status persists and observations do not proceed correctly, call for assistance.

 .. admonition:: PROBLEM:

+   * **After a setup, the antenna slews to an unwanted position, even though I have never commanded any pointing*

+This depends on the Antenna Control Unit (ACU) behavior: the ACU, after a setup, always commands the antenna to go to the last pointed position.
+This is very inconvenient, and ESCS cannot directly stop it at the moment.
+You may immediately stop the slewing by commanding, right after the setup, a properly nearby position using goTo=[Az'd',El'd'] so that, while you complete your setup procedures, the dish stops very near the present position.
+If the antenna is, for example, unstowing, the commanded position could be goTo=180d,80d as it is very near the 180d,90d stow position.

+.. admonition:: PROBLEM:

    * **The initial setup fails, but it is difficult to assess what goes